 Minimal expenses will be needed after the initial build, making sustainability very simple to maintain in subsequent years.
 This trailer will also be used during winter months/hunting season to store and/or transport donated wild game, as allowed.
 It may also be able to aid in the Wild Game Harvest Preservation Series (information on that to come soon!!).
 Additionally, our Agriculture Agent, Andrea Gibbs, will be able to use this trailer in spring months to transport and store research plot seed, with proper sanitizing between all uses!
 We can even use this as a guide for others in the local area who intend to build similar models!
-To read more about the original trailer created by NCSU, visit: Plants for Human Health Institute.
+To read more about the original trailer created by NC State University, visit Plants for Human Health Institute.
 Their Pack ‘N Cool trailer was constructed at 5’x8′, and we have decided to go with a 6’x10’.
 Exact quantities will be larger for our build because of this, and we are happy to share our information after the build!

 To follow along with photo updates, be sure to follow our N.C.
 Cooperative Extension of Hyde County – Family & Consumer Sciences Facebook Page!